ibm-cloud-docs/event-notifications/en-destination-sms.md

 In some cases, the carrier service allows keywords like `START` and `STOP` for receiving notifications and to stop notifications.

-When a recipient doesn't wants to receive any SMS notification, they can opt out by sending a response `STOP`, the recipients number is moved to the **Unsubscribed** tab.
+When a recipient doesn't wants to receive any SMS notification, they can opt out by sending a response `STOP`, which immediately disables sending notifications to the recipient.
+However, the phone number is moved to **Unsubscribed** tab only on the next attempt to send an SMS to the same number.

 To add a recipient number back to active list, take the following steps: